Associate Professor, Program Director for Master’s of Innovation by Design (MIbD) & Director of the NAMIC Hub@SUTD

 - Applying Social Science Methods to Analyse the Impact of Input Data on the Design Outcomes from Student Designers

 This research project is funded by the International Design Center and started in January 2017.
-It will run until December 2019 and will look into the ways in which a design brief will affect the design outcome in various contexts.
+It will run until March 2020 and will look into the ways in which a design brief will affect the design outcome in various contexts.
 The collaborators come from multiple pillars at SUTD and from MIT and the University of Lisbon, emphasizing the interdisciplinary nature of the project.
+We are now hiring a research assistant for this project.
+The successful candidate (SC/SPR) can expect to work until the end of the project.
+Please send a cover letter and CV to me.
+Desirable skills include a passion for design and knowledge on quantitative and qualitative methods of research.

 Research projects under review